-Quickstart: Provision a simulated device with symmetric keys
+Quickstart: Provision a device with symmetric keys

 Although this article demonstrates provisioning with an individual enrollment, you can use enrollment groups.
 There are some differences when using enrollment groups.
 For example, you must use a derived device key with a unique registration ID for the device.
 Although symmetric key enrollment groups are not limited to legacy devices, How to provision legacy devices using Symmetric key attestation provides an enrollment group example.
 For more information, see Group Enrollments for Symmetric Key Attestation.